BullseyeCoverage Up Contents Search

 Windows Kernel Mode

-The coverage file must be stored on the target computer file system.
-Copy the coverage file from the host system to the target system whenever you install your driver.
+Copy the coverage file from the host system to this directory whenever you install your driver.

 Run-time error messages are normally displayed in the host debugger Command window (using the kernel mode support routine DbgPrintEx).
 If no debugger is connected and environment variable COVERR is unset, run-time error messages are lost.